senpay/senpay.github.io/testing/test_strategy/test_strategy_example.md

 ***Disclaimer:** While there's a difference between QA and Testing, for the sake of simplicity, on this page terms QA and Testing are used mostly interchangeably.*

-Different organizations may mean different things when they speak of QA/Testing Strategy, but usually it is a high level document that would introduce information about how (and sometimes - why so) the project/product quality would be assured/controlled.
-Some organization would require a specific template to be used, but in most cases it is a free-style document.
+Different organizations may mean different things when they speak of QA/Testing Strategy, but usually, it is a high-level document that would introduce information about how (and sometimes - why so) the project/product quality would be assured/controlled.
+Some organization would require a specific template to be used, but in most cases, it is a free-style document.

-Below is an example (on of many) of how QA/Tes strategy document may look like and what information it may contain.
+Below is an example (one of many possibilities) of how QA/Tes strategy document may look like and what information it may contain.

 <hr/>